SF3B1

 Splicing factor 3B subunit 1 is a protein that in humans is encoded by the SF3B1 gene.

 Function

 This gene encodes subunit 1 of the splicing factor 3b protein complex.
-Splicing factor 3b, together with splicing factor 3a and a 12S RNA unit, forms the U2 small nuclear ribonucleoproteins complex (U2 snRNP).
+Splicing factor 3b, together with splicing factor 3a and U2 spliceosomal RNA, forms the U2 small nuclear ribonucleoproteins complex (U2 snRNP).
 The splicing factor 3b/3a complex binds pre-mRNA upstream of the intron's branch site in a sequence independent manner and may anchor the U2 snRNP to the pre-mRNA.
 Splicing factor 3b is also a component of the minor U12-type spliceosome.
 The carboxy-terminal two-thirds of subunit 1 have 22 non-identical, tandem HEAT repeats that form rod-like, helical structures.
 Alternative splicing results in multiple transcript variants encoding different isoforms.

 Interactions

 SF3B1 has been shown to interact with: